alan-turing-institute/REG-handbook/content/docs/technical_practices/azure/_index.md

 # Azure

-Azure is Microsoft's cloud service.
-The Turing has a grant from Microsoft to use this.
+Azure is Microsoft's cloud platform, through which Turing members have access to a wide range of computing and data storage resources.

 ## Setting up Azure